miloszmisiek/ci_p1_ecocity/README.md

 - As a user, I want to know what steps I can take to help the environment.
 - As a user, I want to have the option to contact creator for more information required.
 - As a user, I want to access project social media, if any exist.
+- As a user, I want to know who has created the website.
 ## Wireframes
-[Balsamiq](https://balsamiq.com/) was used to create wireframes as part of project planning.
+[Balsamiq](https://balsamiq.com/) was used to create wireframes as a part of project planning.
 They were used to discuss the concept of the website with a designated Code Institute mentor.
 The final project differs in some places from the original concept presented below to improve UX or responsiveness of the site.
 ### Home Page

 ![Home Page Image](/assets/images/readme/home.png)